 Portmeirion

-The village of Portmeirion with it's beautiful coloured houses also a famous film set of the 'Prisoner' Television series.
+The village of Portmeirion with it's beautiful coloured houses, a famous film set of the 'Prisoner' TV series.

 Plas Menai

-Learn to sail in North Wales and also canoeing, windsurfing, yachting and climbing!
+Learn to sail in North Wales, also canoeing, windsurfing, yachting, and climbing!

 Welsh Highland Railway